rakshit087/Contributor-Roadmap/Chatwoot/tracks.md

 2) [Leisure Contributor](leisure-contributor.md): If you have made a couple of contributions to this project in the past but still getting comfortable with the codebase and other integrations, this role is for you.

-3) [Expert Contributor](expert-contributor.md): If you have made multiple positions to this project and are comfortable with the codebase, this role is for you.
+3) [Expert Contributor](expert-contributor.md): If you have made multiple contributions to this project and are comfortable with the codebase, this role is for you.